chrisi51/tesla-order-status/README.md

 ```

 - requests: for the api calls (required)
-- pyperclip: for copying content to the clipboard in sharing mode (optional)
+- pyperclip: for copying share output to the clipboard automatically (optional)
+-
 ### MacOS
 On MacOS it may be better to create a virtual environment:
 ```sh